Opinion | Republicans prove they never really wanted police reform. They’re on the wrong side of history.

 But it is hardly efficient to try to change discriminatory or lethal police practices city by city.
 And while the Justice Department has banned chokeholds and limited no-knock entries by federal law enforcement agencies, these curbs have no impact at the local level.
 Biden promised to take “further executive actions” but said he still believes “we need legislation to ensure lasting and meaningful change.”

 How such legislation might reach Biden’s desk, however, is now unclear.
-The Democratic Party — led in the police reform talks by Booker and Rep. Karen Bass (D-Calif.) — has shown it is willing to negotiate and win support from skeptics such as the police unions.
+The Democratic Party — led in the police reform talks by Booker and Rep. Karen Bass (Calif.) — has shown it is willing to negotiate and win support from skeptics such as the police unions.
 But across the table is a Republican Party that is fine with letting a doctor or a nurse be sued by any random individual for performing a constitutionally protected abortion — but will not let a police officer be sued for committing an unlawful and fatal assault.

 I am disappointed but I refuse to despair.
 I continue to believe that this nation was changed by Floyd’s killing, the demonstrations that followed and the conviction of his murderer, Derek Chauvin.
 Republicans in Congress have chosen to make a stand on the wrong side of history.